-According to the pilot's final report (19-page PDF; About PDFs), participating practices successfully implemented 85 percent of the changes they identified in their implementation plans, and 98 percent of practices expressed confidence that the changes they made could be sustained.
+According to the pilot's final report, participating practices successfully implemented 85 percent of the changes they identified in their implementation plans, and 98 percent of practices expressed confidence that the changes they made could be sustained.

 - The AAFP is seeking 50 practices to participate in the second phase of its Office Champions Tobacco Cessation National Dissemination Project.